 Owners of an LLC are called “members.”
 An LLC is considered a separate legal entity, so members of an LLC are generally not liable for LLC debts.

 An LLC can be created by filing Articles of Organization with the state government.
 In most states, this filing goes to the Secretary of State.
 Each state has its own laws defining and governing LLCs.

 Advantages of an LLC

 LLCs are also very flexible in how they can be managed and structured.
 Members can manage an LLC or they can elect others to manage the LLC for them.
-The rights and duties of the Members can be established in whatever way the Members agree to in the LLC Operating Agreement.
-And the ownership interest of LLC Members can be determined in whatever way the Members agree to, regardless of capital or labor contributions to the LLC.
-Moreover, profits and losses can be allocated to Members totally independently of ownership interests.
+The rights and duties of the members can be established in whatever way the members agree to in the LLC operating agreement.
+And the ownership interest of LLC members can be determined in whatever way the members agree to, regardless of capital or labor contributions to the LLC.
+Moreover, profits and losses can be allocated to members independently of ownership interests.

 Disadvantages of an LLC

 Unlike corporations, LLCs cannot issue stock publicly.
 This makes it much more difficult to expand an LLC and to attract new investors.
 It also makes it more difficult to sell or transfer ownership interest in an LLC as compared to a corporation.